 When you consider a Vitamix blender for consumer use, you have many different options to choose from.
 Some of the most popular choices are the 5200, 7500, 6300 and the 750 models.
 I numbered them this way to give you a better idea of both price scale and feature scale.
 I really don’t know why the models are numbered in a way to be confusing.
 All of them include a 64-ounce container, have around a 2-HP motor, long warranty, and they’re all built in the USA.
 Now onto more specific details for this Vitamix vs Ninja discussion.

-One of the most affordable models offered from the company is their TurboBlend machine.
-The first thing you’ll notice when viewing this blender are the limited features.
+One of the most affordable models offered by the company is their TurboBlend machine.
+The first thing you’ll notice when viewing this blender is the limited features.
 Most blenders have some sort of speed selection or automated modes, not this model though.
-You only have access to either an on/off switch or a low/high speed switch.
+You only have access to either an on/off switch or a low/high-speed switch.
 This obviously limits the amount of control when blending.
-Still, some people may be fine with it and it does come in at a lower entry-point.
+Still, some people may be fine with it and it does come in at a lower entry point.
 In my opinion, spending a little more gets you a full-featured Vitamix and would recommend most people doing that.
 Click the following link for a full write-up: Vitamix TurboBlend review

 The 5200 is the cheapest full-featured model at $449 MSRP and it’s without a doubt the most popular blender Vitamix makes.
 It’s really the one most consumers end up buying when they start looking for a high-end blender.
 It does perform extremely well overall and handles smoothies, nut butters, and more with ease.
 The 5200 does not have a pulse button though, which is a bit odd since it’s a really common feature, I found that it was easy enough to just flip the power switch on and off to emulate the pulse effect though.
 You can read my full review about that model here.